 All the primary delicacies listed above are served in large help-yourself carved wooden bowls and it really is eat as much as you want .. there is always more than enough for every guest.
 I enjoy my breakfasts wherever I am, at Mac's more so because they give me the energy to last all day without feeling hungry .. merely drinking a lot more than I would do in European climates and snacking on the odd piece of fruit or a Tapalapa ( Fula bread ) egg sandwich, which are always available.
 I work my way through a helping of each of Mac's various tasty offerings, usually only managing one of the pancakes, which are 3 times as thick as UK ones.
 Alaghi, however, always leaves from a stay at Mac's looking 5 months pregnant .. happily munching his way through double, treble and .. especially in the case of the pancakes .. quadruple helpings of everything on offer.
 A wonder to behold !!

-We arrived in Mopti at the Agence Mali Voyage ( Location Voiture 4x4 et Pinasse Moteur ) office .. to be met by the smiling Lebanese boss, who told us that if we would like to wait until his 4x4 filled its
+We arrived in Mopti at the Agence Mali Voyage ( Location Voiture 4x4 et Pinasse Moteur ) office .. to be met by the smiling Lebanese boss, who told us that if we would like to wait until his 4x4 filled its three

-check their vehicle's availability.
+vehicle's availability.
 More reminiscent of a scrap yard than anything else, Banya just shook his head on seeing the assembled battered wrecks .. and didn't even bother to ask !

 After an hour, it seemed like nothing was going to move in a hurry, so we asked if anyone could predict how long it might take before we were leaving.
-Given around an hour at least, we decided to
+Given around an hour at least, we decided to walk into

-walk into Mopti, buy some blue material to use as turbans, in case it got dusty .. have a coffee or two and generally use up the time in watching the pinnaces on the River Niger being loaded with cargo.
+Mopti, buy some blue material to use as turbans, in case it got dusty .. have a coffee or two and generally use up the time in watching the pinnaces on the River Niger being loaded with cargo.

-Not only was this complete stranger the nephew of the guy I had bought beads from in Bamako, he already knew a lot about me, details of the beads I had bought and the prices I had paid and was a
+Not only was this complete stranger the nephew of the guy I had bought beads from in Bamako, he already knew a lot about me, details of the beads I had bought and the prices I had paid and was a bead

-bead dealer / runner himself, knowing many of my dealer friends from Mauritania down to Mali.
+dealer / runner himself, knowing many of my dealer friends from Mauritania down to Mali.

 By midday, we were ready to go .. with the roof rack fully laden and a full compliment of passengers, or so I thought.
 Half a kilometre up the road we pulled off the tarmac road onto the desert sand and headed for a small group of compounds.
 Whereupon everyone got out, bags and baggages were pulled down from the roof rack, added to and re-stacked .. two new people squeezed in the back and we set off again.
 Only 4 km as far as Sévaré, where the same was repeated twice, at two different compounds, before we all returned to the centre of Sévaré to have a coffee and something to eat !
 Nobody seemed to be in a hurry, so neither were we.
 Alaghi, despite his enormous breakfast, tucked into some tough-looking meat and onions, whilst I found some ice-cold yoghurt in a local garage shop.